friends-of-reactphp/mysql/README.md

 outstanding.
 Because creating this underlying connection may take some time, it will enqueue all outstanding commands and will ensure that all commands will be executed in correct order once the connection is ready.
-In other words, this "virtual" connection behaves just like a "real" connection as described in the `ConnectionInterface` and frees you from having to deal with its async resolution.

 If the underlying database connection fails, it will reject all outstanding commands and will return to the initial "idle" state.
 This